 You are warmly invited to a seminar on Tuesday 22nd of May, 9:00-12:00, in room A7F387, European Parliament, Brussels, organised jointly by the Culture Project, the European Network of Migrant Women, and the Coppieters Foundation.
 The seminar will bring together experts and activists from around Europe to critically examine the intersection between the different forms of fundamentalism and the neoliberal agenda, and its impact on the collective rights of women and minorities in Europe.
 Please see more details below.
 Inquiries: firstname.lastname@example.org COLLUSION OF FUNDAMENTALISM & NEO-LIBERALISM: ITS IMPACT ON WOMEN AND MINORITY RIGHTS BACKGROUND: The last two decades have witnessed a rapid rise of fundamentalism, the far right, and other extremist, even violent, movements across the globe.
 From the USA and the UK, to Russia, Turkey, and Poland, the extremist organisations driven by radical religious and nationalist ideologies, have been jeopardising the rights of women, sexual minorities, and migrants.
 These movements […]

 NOURA HUSSEIN HAMMAD 19 y.o.
-SUDAN SURVIVOR of CHILD & FORCED MARRIAGE HONOUR BASED VIOLENCE DOMESTIC VIOLENCE RAPE DEFENDED HER LIFE & DIGNITY SENTENCED TO DEATH Brussels, Sunday 13 May 2018 Contact: firstname.lastname@example.org and email@example.com Twitter: @Sodfadaaji @badreldins @AfrikaYM @ENOMW @EqualityNow Petitions: Avvaz & Change.org On 10 May 2018 Sudanese court OMDURMAN KHARTOUM, governed by the Sharia Law of Sudan, issued a death sentence, by hanging, to Noura Hussein for killing the man to whom she was forcibly married while defending herself against rape and sexual abuse at his hands.
+SUDAN SURVIVOR of CHILD & FORCED MARRIAGE HONOUR BASED VIOLENCE DOMESTIC VIOLENCE RAPE RELIGIOUS VIOLENCE DEFENDED HER LIFE & DIGNITY SENTENCED TO DEATH on 10 May 2018 DEATH SENTENCE OVERTURNED on 26 June 2018 Brussels, Sunday 13 May 2018 Contact: email@example.com and firstname.lastname@example.org Twitter: @Sodfadaaji @badreldins @AfrikaYM @ENOMW @EqualityNow Petitions: Avvaz & Change.org On 10 May 2018 Sudanese court OMDURMAN KHARTOUM, governed by the Sharia Law of Sudan, issued a death sentence, by hanging, to Noura Hussein for killing the man to whom she was forcibly married while defending herself against rape and sexual abuse at his hands.
 Noura Hussein was forcibly married off at the age of 16 years and was subjected to sexual and physical violence by her “husband”.
-In self-defense, Noura killed her “husband” after he attempted to rape her, yet again after having raped her while she was held down by his relatives.
+In self-defense, Noura killed her “husband” after he attempted to rape her, yet again after having raped her while she was held down […]

 Copenhagen, 24-25 November To mark the 16 Days of Activism Campaign against Gender Based Violence we went to Copenhagen where, together with our Danish member Women Refugee Route (WRR), we organised a public event “Security and Tradition OR Violence against Women?
 Istanbul Convention and the Universal Rights of Female Migrants“.
 Our event also coincided with the publication of GREVIO Evaluation Report on Denmark released on 24 November, with one of the shadow rapporteurs to the GREVIO Committee as one of the panelist.
 Why Denmark?
 Why Istanbul Convention?
 Why Migrant Women?
 Denmark is known as one of the most progressive states in Europe.
 Not accidentally, the Business Insider ranks Denmark as “the second best country for women to live in”.
 But how accurate is this ranking and what factors do we consider when we name a place “best” for women?